Loading…

 Kraken Express has committed to a 1.5 to 2.5 year Early Access window from April 2026.
 That puts version 1.0 between late 2027 and late 2028.

-Current patch history and upcoming priority items: Windrose Patch Notes Tracker — All Updates Since Launch
+Full 1.0 roadmap analysis and patch history: Windrose Patch Notes Tracker: All Updates Since Launch

 What is Windrose?
 Windrose is a co-op pirate survival game by Kraken Express, in Steam Early Access since April 14, 2026.
 Three biomes, max level 15, up to 8 players, self-hosted and dedicated server support.